 How effective and safe are these over the counter supplements?

 One of the reasons there is so much discrepancy between practitioner grade and over the counter is the fact that there is no FDA regulation on supplements.
 The regulation falls on the shoulder of the manufacturer.
 It is up to the company to seek out third party verification to certify the product label matches what is in the bottle.
 Poor quality control in most cheap products leads to poor quality supplements.

-Because of this inconsistency, patients often say they have tried certain supplements and they didn't work for their condition and they are leary of trying them again with the practitioner grade products.
+Because of this inconsistency, patients often say they have tried certain supplements and they didn't work for their condition, and they are leery of trying them again with the practitioner grade products.

-In 2015, the New York state attorney general's office conducted an investigation into over the counter supplements.
-They found that 4 out of 5 products pulled from the shelves of Walmart, GNC, Target, and Walgreens didn't contain any of the herbs listed on the supplement label.
+In 2015, the New York state attorney general's office investigated over-the-counter supplements.
+They found that four out of five products pulled from the shelves of Walmart, GNC, Target, and Walgreens didn't contain any of the herbs listed on the supplement label.
 WOW!

 Our Supplement Lines

 I am not a big supplement pusher.
-When I do recommend supplements it is typically on 1-3 max!
+When I do recommend supplements, it is typically 1-3 max!
 Otherwise, how do you know what is working?
 Each of the supplement brands that I carry is third party testing, hypoallergenic, and has quality assurance.
-These practitioner only lines offer high quality with a reasonable price point.
+These practitioners only lines offer high quality with a reasonable price point.